kyeji1107/OptOrch/README.md

 - AMPL-based execution requires AMPL and an optimization solver.
 The provided run script currently sets `GUROBI` as the solver.
 - R-based execution requires the packages used in the scripts, including `slam`, `gurobi`, `Matrix`, and `data.table`.

-## Note

-The source PDF used to prepare this README, `S1_readme.pdf`, is intentionally excluded from version control and is not included in this repository.